infor-cloud/xtendm3/docs/examples/Templates/Trigger_Template.md

 This document contains templates of using different APIs in a Trigger Extension.
 //This document contains diffrent templates with usage of a Trigger Extension.

 ### Check whether program should run

 #### Description
 This template allows user to implement code, which can be useful while designing some functionality where it is necessary to check authorization for specific users (or group of users etc.).
-Program is being executed with checking for duplicates(users) inside the database.

 #### Code template
 ```groovy
 class CheckShouldRun extends ExtendM3Trigger {